• Skip to primary navigation

 What goes well with taco soup?

-Can you freeze soup with black beans?
+Can you freeze taco soup?

 How do you thicken taco soup?